Mathematics Applied to Biology

 Projects currently available

-For funded PhD positions (studentships), check the Searchable Funding Database where current vacancies are advertised.
+For funded PhD positions (studentships), check the Searchable Funding Database where vacancies are advertised.

-You are welcome to contact the faculty member about the research projects below in advance of your formal application.
+You are welcome to contact the faculty member about the research projects below in before submitting your formal application.

-I am pleased to offer these exciting interdisciplinary projects in the application of mathematics to experimental sciences.
-The projects are available for a September 2020 start date, and applications are welcome at any time.
+I am pleased to offer these exciting interdisciplinary projects.
+The projects are available for a January, May or September start date, and applications are welcome at any time.

-There is no funding for these projects currently.
-Applicants should say if they can self fund, have a financial sponsor, or know how to raise funding.
-I am happy to help applicants obtain funding by, for example, writing letters of support.
+There is no funding for these projects.
+Applicants should say if their PhD project will be self-funded.
+I would be happy to help applicants obtain external funding by, for example, writing letters of support.

 Contact me if you are interested in any of these projects.